JakimPL/SampleToNES/README.md

 ## Data structures

+To convert an audio signal, _SampleToNES_ uses precalculated oscillator instructions data, called a library.

 ### Libraries

-To optimize sample reconstruction, all single oscillator instruction are precalculated within their waveforms and spectral information.
+To optimize sample reconstruction, all single oscillator instruction are prerendered as samples within spectral information.

 The library depends on the following configuration properties:
 * `change_rate` (frequency, usually NTSC or PAL)